Code-Institute-Submissions/Type-Fast/README.md

 Type Fast is a Single-Page Application design to help users master typing at speed with pin point accuracy.
 The application offers easy to use functionally and offers a competition built in with the use of the browser LocalStorage.

+Type fast is deployed using GitHub pages, you can view it [here](https://msped.github.io/Interactive-Front-End-Project/).

 ## UX